Two days in Nusa Penida, Indonesia is a great introduction to the island.

-Located off the southeast of Bali, Nusa Penida (also called Penida Island) is a beautiful place to visit while you’re exploring Bali and/or the other Nusa Islands (Nusa Lembongan and Nusa Ceningan).
-From the secluded beaches to the jaw-dropping viewpoints, you’ll have an incredible time traveling and relaxing around this quiet island.
+Located off the southeast of Bali, Nusa Penida (also called Penida Island) is a beautiful place to visit while you’re exploring Bali and other Nusa Islands (Nusa Lembongan and Nusa Ceningan).
+Penida is the largest island out of the three Nusa Islands.

 In this post, we’re providing information on how to spend 2 days in Nusa Penida and other helpful travel tips such as how to get around, where to eat, and more.

 *Disclaimer: Visiting Nusa Penida?
 This post contains affiliate links.
 If you click on them and make a purchase for your Nusa Penida travels, we receive a small commission.
 There is no additional cost to you.
 Appreciate the support.

 It’s recommended to depart Bali in the early morning so you can arrive at Nusa Penida by 9am or 10am.
 (We have more information about how to get to Nusa Penida below or you can click here to see it now.)

 Swim at the Crystal Bay Beach.